kbrown01/random_pokemon/README.md

         {{ pdex.poke | list }}
 mode: single
 ```
-The only one is a Script.
-This script would be called when one of the modes is chosen (Random, Increment, Decrement, Name).
+The only other one is a *script*.
+This *script* would be called when one of the modes is chosen (Random, Increment, Decrement, Name).
-The script takes in the mode and updates the main sensor.random_pokemon based on that mode.
+The script takes in the mode and updates the main **sensor.random_pokemon** based on that mode.

 ```
 alias: Get Pokemon